dungviettran89/dr-auto-submitter/README.md

 # dr-auto-submit

-A node based DeepRacer league submitter, this will help you auto sumit your model every 10 seconds
+A node based DeepRacer league submitter, this will help you  submit your model automatically every 10 seconds

 # Usage